sharanya17410/Swiggy-Test/README.md

 Client Side: React - Redux
 1. Information was extracted by making a request to the API end point for getting the partner available near the pickup location.
 2 .
 Information was presented on the application using Redux.
+3 .
+All the locations were plotted on google maps using google-maps-react package